Ultimate 2026 Guide: BMI for Active Lifestyles & Health

 The Flaws of BMI as a Health Evaluation Tool

 While BMI is widely used in healthcare and fitness settings, its effectiveness as a health evaluation tool is inherently flawed.
 Developed in the 1800s by Albert Quetelet, BMI was originally intended to measure the size and stature of the “average” human, not to assess health.
-The oversimplification of BMI has led to significant limitations and criticisms.
+The oversimplification of BMI has led to significant limitations and widespread criticism.

 Using BMI alone may miss important measurements of health, such as blood pressure, cholesterol levels, and inflammation.